oracle-livelabs/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

     ```
     Copy to your text editor the replaced full image name `ENDPOINT_OF_YOUR_REGION/NAMESPACE_OF_YOUR_TENANCY/quickstart-mp:1.0` because you will need it later.

-## Task 2: Generate an Authentication Token to Login to the Oracle Cloud Container Registry
+## Task 2: Generate an Authentication Token to log in to the Oracle Cloud Container Registry

 In this step, we are going to generate an *Authentication Token*, that we will use to log in to the Oracle Cloud Container Registry.